 I have had over ripe bananas in my kitchen on two separate occasions in the last few weeks.
-Every time I get set to find my Auntie Anne’s recipe, I come back and their are gone!
-Well, this time I hid those bananas, ( in my Christmas present hiding place) and went in search of that recipe.
+Every time I get set to find my Auntie Anne’s recipe, I come back and the bananas are gone!
+Well, this time I hid those bananas, (in my Christmas present hiding place) and went in search of that recipe.
 Well, I just couldn’t find it.
 I know it is here somewhere so I searched the web for a similar one.
 Smells good so far!
-And special thanks to Simply Recipes.
-Go check out her other recipes.
-She has some good ones over there.
 I can’t wait to try out some others.

 - 1/3 cup melted butter

 - 1 cup sugar can easily reduce to 3/4 cup

 - 1 teaspoon baking soda

 - 1 1/2 cups of all-purpose flour

 - No need for a mixer for this recipe.
 Preheat the oven to 350°F (175°C).
 With a wooden spoon, mix butter into the mashed bananas in a large mixing bowl.
 Mix in the sugar, egg, and vanilla.

 - Sprinkle the baking soda and salt over the mixture and mix in.
 Add the flour last, mix.